vuestorefront/vue-storefront/packages/core/docs/general/logging.md

 # Logging

-A logging error, debugging information, and warnings are a very common case during development and future monitoring of the application.
-In the Vue Storefront core, you can catch everything you need to screen what is happening inside of your app.
+In Vue Storefront we're providing all the debugging information, warnings, and errors out of the box so you won't miss anything that happens inside your application.
+Sometimes you have to pass these data to some third-party monitoring services.
+You can do this through a custom Logger.

 ## Logger interface and configuring